Tuition Remission for Family Members

-Tuition Remission provides qualified spouses, Domestic Partners and dependent children of eligible Professional Staff Members with a tuition waiver for selected Drexel University academic programs providing all requirements are met.
+Tuition Remission provides qualified spouses, Domestic Partners and dependent children of eligible faculty and Professional Staff Members with a tuition waiver for selected Drexel University academic programs providing all requirements are met.

 University refers to Drexel University, but does not include its affiliated entities.